charliecalvert/CloudNotes/Assignments/WebStormInstall.md

 Hopefully I have already installed WebStorm on Pristine Lubuntu.
 To check if this is the case, select **Start | Programming** and/or look on the desktop and see if you can find an entry for WebStorm.
 If you see it, you can probably skip this step.

-**NOTE**: _There have been times when I have needed to update WebStorm and seemed the recommended course of action was to reinstall it per these instructions.
-In that case, you would need this information even if WebStorm came pre-installed on Pristine Lubuntu._
+**NOTE**: _There have been times when I have needed to update WebStorm and the recommended course of action was to reinstall it per these instructions.
+In that case, you would need this information even if WebStorm came pre-installed on Pristine Lubuntu.
+For instance, at some point in the quarter you may be told that WebStorm needs to be updated.
+Sometimes you can do that by just pressing a button, but on occasion I have had to download and install a new version more or less as described here._

 If WebStorm is not on your copy of Pristine Lubuntu, or if you need to reinstall it for some reason, then proceed as follows, using your common sense where necessary.